Cornell Writing Centers Summer Internship Program

 Pamela Bromley, Eliana Schonberg and Kara Northway “Student Perceptions of Intellectual Engagement in the Writing Center”

 The Cornell Writing Centers’ summer internship program involves two main components: tutoring and pedagogical reflection.
-Throughout the internship (6-week summer session that starts the last week of June), you will be tutoring in the Summer Writing Center.
-The tutoring will involve working one-on-one with students in FWSes, pre-freshman summer programs, and any other students at Cornell for the 6-week summer session who seek out help for their writing.
-The Summer WC is open Sundays-Thursdays, 7-10pm in Klarman Hall 42 and 44.
-Ideally, we will have 2-4 general writing center tutors working each night as well as 1-2 multilingual specialist tutors.
+Throughout the internship (6-week summer session that starts the last week of June), interns tutor in the Summer Writing Center.
+The tutoring will involve working one-on-one with students in FWSes, pre-freshman summer programs, and any other students at Cornell (either physically on campus or taking courses virtually) for the 6-week summer session who seek out help for their writing.
+The Summer WC is open Sundays-Thursdays, 7-10pm and will most likely be synchronous virtual tutoring for summer 2021.
 Depending on scheduling and the number of interns, most interns will need to tutor 2 shifts (nights) a week.
 Additionally, we will be meeting once a week as a group to reflect on tutoring, responding to student writing, conferencing, pedagogy, and other issues that may arise (usually, we meet on Mondays around 1:00pm).

 The Writing Center Internship Experience seeks to foster experience with and reflection on: